Healthcare providers are constantly seeking innovative solutions to:

 Enhanced patient care, improved care coordination, increased revenue opportunities, patient empowerment, personalized care plans.

-Top 5 RPM Misconceptions (& the realities)
+Top 5 RPM Misconceptions (and the realities)

 RPM is not a substitute for face-to-face visits